2ndSightLab/ai-tracker/features.md

 🟡 F: Kiro can only be deployed in us-east-1.
 Maybe put it in it's own acct locked down to that region? or even it's own ou?
 TBD

-🟡 B :May be a dup but I think the user/role has to be deployed prior to teh location it is in the base env.

 6/1/2026 - 6/2/2026

 🟡 F: Disable default org admin role with SCP after new roles are deployed since it has no MFA or IP restrictions by default.

-🟡 B Rename and account - name, email, alias - use this before closing an account

-🟡 CB: lose account is not working and before closing an account need to fix the following: change alias name, change account name, change email address - to avoid conflicts if need to recreate the account.

 🟡 F: Currently I choose a region per env and I may allow different environments to operate in different regions but have no support for that.
 SCP allowed-regions [root] needs to only be deployed with management environment and allow global regions.
 Then an SCP per environment or account can optionally further restrict access.